Lance McMahon, Ph.D.

 FAX: (352) 273-7705

-Professor and Chair, Department of Pharmacodynamics College of Pharmacy
+Professor and Chair, Department of Pharmacodynamics, University of Florida College of Pharmacy

-Drug misuse and dependence can devastate individuals, family, friends, public health, and society.
-Effective therapies for drug dependence must consider environmental, behavioral, and pharmacologic determinants responsible for drug misuse.
 Research in my laboratory integrates principles of behavior and receptor theory to identify central nervous system mechanisms responsible for drug dependence.
-We also investigate novel pharmacological strategies that maximize therapeutic potential and minimize dependence and abuse liability.
-Our research incorporates a combination of behavioral and physiological approaches, receptor-selective ligands, and quantitative analyses of drug interactions.
+We also investigate novel pharmacological strategies that maximize therapeutic potential and minimize abuse and dependence liability.
+We combine behavioral and physiological approaches, receptor-selective ligands, and quantitative analyses of drug interactions.
+We are interested in several pharmacological classes of abused drugs.